TalayRuk/C-DataBaseCheatSheet/C-Database-template.md

       List<Task> resultTaskList = testCategory.GetTasks();

       Assert.Equal(testTaskList, resultTaskList);
-    }---
+    }
+---

 #### 18. in Category.cs: Create GetTask() to get test above passing.
   _This is very similar to our GetAll() methods.
 We take static off of the method declaration so we can call it on our Category instances, and then use that instance's id as the reference for our SQL query.
-We can then return our SqlCommand result directly as a List<Task>._s
+We can then return our SqlCommand result directly as a List<Task>._

 ---
-    public List<Task> GetTasks()
+    public List<Task> GetTasks() ...
     {
       SqlConnection conn = DB.Connection();
       conn.Open();